-Laura Mulry is a law clerk in the Los Angeles office who focuses on environmental and sustainability matters.
+Laura Mulry is a counsel in the Los Angeles office who focuses on environmental and sustainability matters.
 Laura advises a broad range of domestic and international clients, including public and private companies, developers, financial institutions, private equity firms, global organizations, and governments, on environmental matters in complex corporate transactions, environmental regulatory compliance, and climate change issues.
 Her practice involves advising companies on sustainability risks and opportunities, including with regard to board oversight, internal management policies, and external reporting.

 Prior to joining White & Case, Laura practiced environmental transactional law at another major US law firm in New York, and served as a Postdoctoral Research Fellow at the Sabin Center for Climate Change Law at Columbia Law School.
 Laura is a founding member of the United Nations informal working group "Friends of World Oceans Day" that supports Sustainable Development Goal #14 concerning the conservation and sustainable use of the oceans.